Hiring Managers: Stop spilling the beans in interviews

 You’ve done everything you can to understand your audience, craft the conversation you wish to have, you know your story inside out and have envisioned what success looks like.

-Having spent several days or perhaps even weeks preparing…Continue
+Having spent several days or perhaps even weeks preparing your presentation the time has come to unveil the…Continue

 Added by Maurice DeCastro on April 23, 2015 at 19:25 — No Comments